marissawyl/SQL_Python_Projects/Project_2_Funnel_Analysis/sql_files/3_analysis/README.md

 # Funnel, Drop-off, and Behavior Analysis

 This folder contains SQL queries used to analyze customer behavior across the order funnel by cohort year.
 All queries here are built on top of prepared views (`mv_customer_cohort` and `vw_order_customer`) and focus on aggregations that are later used for visualization in Python.
+Results are later visualized and interpreted in Python.

 ## Analysis Scope